 We offer some fruit tree varieties trained as container-grown or bare-root cordons.
 These trees are intended to be planted out at 45 degrees as oblique cordons.
 They are pruned in the nursery over a 2 year period to create the fruiting spurs necessary for this style of cultivation.
 Only varieties which are suitable for cordon training are offered in this format.

 Premium cordons have additional fruitbud pruning in their final year in the nursery, which should ensure fruiting in the first summer after planting.

 2-year Fans and Espaliers

-We have a small number of espalier and fan-trained fruit trees, which have been pre-trained on a cane framework over a 2-year period in the nursery.
-Because of the size of these trees they are only available by special delivery - see this page for more details.
+We have a small range of espalier and fan-trained fruit trees, which have been pre-trained on a cane framework over a 2-year period in the nursery.
+See this page for more details.